STAND. COM. REP. NO. 1193

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Taxation.
-Your Committee received comments on this measure from Airbnb and one individual.
+Your Committee received testimony in support of this measure from the Chamber of Commerce Hawaii, Retail Merchants of Hawaii, and Maui Chamber of Commerce.
+Your Committee received comments on this measure from the Legislative Reference Bureau.

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1043, H.D.
-3, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1043, H.D.
-3, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Pandemic & Disaster Preparedness that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 71, as amended herein, and recommends that it be referred to your Committee on Judiciary & Hawaiian Affairs in the form attached hereto as H.C.R.
+No. 71, H.D.
+1.